musantro/raceio/README.md

 # Raceio
-A racing data acquisition visualization web app.
+A racing data acquisition visualization web app, that works in Meteor.

 **Currently in progress**